top of page

 HOLC Map In La Canada

-As you can expect, the Homeowners Loan Corporation gave the La Canada and Flintridge neighborhoods the high ratings of blue and green respectively.
+The Homeowners Loan Corporation gave the La Canada and Flintridge neighborhoods the high ratings of blue and green respectively.
 As demonstrated by the map above the rating of an area directly correlated with the presence of deed restrictions which were said to be in place in perpetuity in Flintridge.
 And in La Canada the map blatantly states the presence of “protections from racial hazards''.
 In comparison the neighborhood in Pasadena (bottom right) serves as an example of a community that was redlined.
 You can see how explicit and derogatory the language was using phrases such as “subversive racial elements” to describe the area.
 View the full area descriptions for La Canada and Flintridge linked below.

 La Canadians Support of Redlining 1941